-The receiver with a separate GPS antenna, decodes the GPS satellites RF signal and interfaces with a host system to provide three dimensional user position and velocity, time and other status information at a maximum rate of once per second.
-It decodes differential corrections from the transmitting base station as well.
+The receiver with a separate GPS antenna, decodes the GPS satellites RF signal and interfaces with a host system to provide three dimensional user position and velocity, time and other status information at a maximum rate of once per second, along with differential corrections for each satellite tracked.
 The receiver uses WGS-84 as its geographic reference.